What is scabies?

 How can scabies be prevented?

-Avoid direct physical contact with infested people and their belongings, especially clothing and bedding, until 24 hours after treatment.
-To prevent further spread, persons with scabies should not attend school or daycare, or be at their workplace, until 24 hours after treatment.
+Avoid direct physical contact with a person who has scabies and their belongings, especially clothing and bedding, until after treatment has been completed.
+To prevent further spread, persons with scabies should not attend school, daycare, or be at their workplace, until at least 24 hours after treatment.

 How can I get more information about scabies?